 To use the Control Point Selection Tool, enter the

-For example, you can restart a control point selection session by
+delete, or add to existing control points.
+For example, you can restart a control point

 cpstruct structure as the third argument.

 For more information about restarting sessions, see Export Control Points to the Workspace.

 For simplicity, this example uses the same image as the moving and the fixed image, and no prior control points are imported.
 To walk through an example of an actual registration, see Register an Aerial Photograph to a Digital Orthophoto.

 moon_fixed = imread('moon.tif'); moon_moving = moon_fixed; cpselect(moon_moving, moon_fixed);

 When the Control Point Selection Tool starts, it contains three primary components:

 Details windows—The two windows displayed at the top of the tool are called the Detail windows.
 These windows show a close-up view of a portion of the images you are working with.
 The moving image is on the left and the fixed image is on the right.